-As a roaring lion is a biblical introduction towards one's enemy; and as such a descriptive narrative used many times in God's Word.
+As a roaring lion is used as a biblical reference to one's enemy; and as such is a descriptive narrative used many times in God's Word.
 The lion is a large carnivorous animal found in Southern Asia and in most parts of Africa.

 It is the national emblem of Great Britain.
 There is also the Lion of St. Mark, a winged lion, reported as the emblem of the evangelist Mark, noted by a bronze surmount on a granite column in Venice, with the lion holding a open book in its forepaws representing St. Mark's Gospel.

 In the Book of Judges we are told that Samson, with his father and mother, were in a vineyard; and that as he turned away from his parents, perhaps to eat some grapes, a young lion roared and came against him.